 Basic Function and Responsibilities:

-The Associate Chief Nursing Officer provides leadership in all aspects of nursing.
+The Associate Chief Nursing Officer for the Cardiovascular and Neurosciences Programs provides leadership in all aspects of nursing.
 These functions include: planning, managing, and evaluating all administrative and operational activities within the Cardiovascular Center and University Hospital nursing services and other clinical programmatic areas, as assigned.

 Reports directly to the Chief Nursing Officer for the University Hospital/Cardiovascular Center.

-Partners with the Associate Chief Clinical Officer and the Associate Hospital Director for CV/Neuro as part of the Subsegment Leadership Triad.
+Partners with the Associate Chief Clinical Officer and the Associate Chief Operations Officer for CV/Neuro as part of the Subsegment Leadership Triad.
 Collaborates with Nurse leader colleagues, Department Chairs and other Michigan Medicine leadership and staff.

 Functional and administrative supervision is exercised over Clinical Nursing Directors, Nursing Supervisors, Staff Nurses, Clinical Nurse Specialists, Professional/Administrative and office staff, and assistive personnel.

 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.